GoogleCloudDataproc/initialization-actions/LLAP/README.md

 * This initialization action will only work with Debian Dataproc 2.x + images.
 * This initialization action doesn't currently support Kerberos
 * This initialization action supports HA and non-HA depolyments.
 * Clusters must have at least 2 worker nodes to deploy LLAP.
-The script will automatically reserve one node in the cluster for running the TEZ AM's and the remainder will be running LLAP daemons on the entire YARN node.
+Set num-llap-nodes=[num llap nodes] to tell the script how many LLAP instances to run.
+If the number of LLAP instances exceeds the worker node count, the provisioning will fail.
 * Clusters must be deployed with the zookeeper optional component selected
 * This initialization action will auto configure LLAP based upon the specs of the machine type.
-It is highly recommended to deploy machine types with high memory to ensure LLAP will have space available for cache
+It is highly recommended to deploy high memory machine types to ensure LLAP will have space available for cache
 * LLAP enables extending the cache pool to include SSD's.
 Users can deploy dataproc workers with local SSD's to extend LLAP's cache pool.
-To enable the SSD configuration, simply deploy dataproc with 1 local SSD and apply custom cluster metadata SSD=true to trigger the configuration of the SSD in LLAP cache.
+To enable the SSD configuration, simply deploy dataproc with 1 local SSD and apply custom cluster metadata SSD=1 to trigger the configuration of the SSD in LLAP cache.
 * Only 1 Hive Server is deployed. hiveserver2-interactive is the zookeeper namespace for HA deployments.
 * Hive has been configured to support ACID transactions with this deployment.